Pedro24681/sql-ecommerce-case-study/SAMPLE_OUTPUTS.md

-# 📊 Sample Query Outputs
+# Sample Query Outputs

 ## Overview

-This document showcases **example outputs** from key queries in the E-Commerce Analytics Case Study.
-Each section includes sample result sets, interpretations, and actionable insights.

-> **Note:** Outputs shown are based on the sample dataset included in `setup.sql`.
-Actual results may vary with different data.
+This section walks through what you actually get when you run the queries.
+I've included example outputs, what they tell you, and some practical next steps based on what the data shows.
+It's meant to give you a real feel for what these queries are capable of pulling out.
 ---

-## 📋 Table of Contents
+## Table of Contents

 1. [Top-Selling Product Category](#1-top-selling-product-category)
 2. [Top Customers by Revenue](#2-top-customers-by-revenue)